Mercedes-Benz Places Tower 2 Now Selling in Brickell

 When JDS CEO Michael Stern says international demand for Mercedes-Benz Places has been "extremely positive," there is market-wide data backing that claim.
 Foreign buyers invested $4.4 billion in South Florida residential real estate in 2025, making Miami the number-one U.S. destination for international real estate investment.

 The composition matters: 49% of all condo sales over the last 18 months were by international buyers, with 86% of those coming from Latin America.
 Colombia led at 15%, followed by Argentina at 11%, Mexico at 7%, Brazil at 7%, and Venezuela at 5%.
-The motivations are consistent — inflation hedging, access to a transparent legal system, income-producing assets, and seasonal residences.
+The motivations are consistent: inflation hedging, access to a transparent legal system, income-producing assets, and seasonal residences.
+My foreign national buyer's guide covers financing, FIRPTA, and the legal structure decisions that international buyers face in this market.

 A weaker U.S. dollar in early 2026 has further encouraged activity, creating a currency tailwind for foreign buyers entering the market now.